 My favorite book is usually the one I happen to be reading.
 At the moment, I’m rereading the History of Love by Nicole Krauss.
 It’s a lyrical story about love and loss—beautifully written.
 For me, this book is a reminder of why I love to write: to touch hearts, to shine the light on the parts of our humanity that we hide from one another, and to give a picture of our struggles.

 “Most people…are like a falling leaf that drifts and turns in the air, flutters, and falls to the ground.
-But a few others are like stars which travel one defined path: no wind reaches them, they have within themselves their guide and path.”
+But a few others are like stars which travel one defined path: no wind reaches them, they have their guide and path within themselves.”
 Hermann Hesse

 Thoughts from Shannon Fitzpatrick:

-My favorite book is My Sister's Keeper by Jodi Piccoult.
-I remember hearing all about it when I was in sixth grade but my mom told me I wasn't old enough to read it.
+My favorite book is My Sister's Keeper by Jodi Picoult.
+I remember hearing all about it in sixth grade, but my mom told me I wasn't old enough to read it.
 I had to wait three long years until I was given the nod of approval.
-It was right after Christmas and my brother took me to Borders and I bought my own copy even though my mom had one.
+It was right after Christmas, and my brother took me to Borders, and I bought my copy even though my mom had one.

-I believe that books have memories from when you read them and I wanted this one to be filled with memories.
+I believe that books have memories from when you read them, and I wanted this one to be filled with memories.
 I sat down and read it all in one day.
 It was the first book to make me cry.
-All these things make the book special: waiting, having it be just mine and making me cry which is not an easy task.
+All these things make the book unique: waiting, having it be mine, and making me cry, which is not easy.